theforeman/theforeman.org/contribute.md

 You can also exclude these features by using `bundle install --without libvirt postgresql` etc (groups are under bundler.d/).

-If you experience problems related to therubyracer or libv8, you can install without the therubyracer bundler group but make sure node.js is installed.

 ### Setup test environment
 1. Copy `config/database.yml.example` to `config/database.yml`
 1. Create your database: `bundle exec bin/rake db:migrate`